ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Typically, when a developer needs to create a new test for his/her implementation, the first step would be to identify a test in the ``tests/tests`` directory that can be used as a basis and to examine the variables defined in the test file.
-Also, the names of template files for model configuration and initial conditions can be identified via variables ``INPUT_NML``, ``UFS_CONFIGURE``, ``MODEL_CONFIGURE`` and ``FV3_RUN`` by running ``grep -n INPUT_NML *`` inside the ``tests`` and ``tests/tests`` directories.
+The names of appropriate template files for model configuration and initial conditions can be identified via variables ``INPUT_NML``, ``UFS_CONFIGURE``, ``MODEL_CONFIGURE`` and ``FV3_RUN`` by running ``grep -n INPUT_NML *`` inside the ``tests`` and ``tests/tests`` directories.